Welcome to our review of Nature’s Evolutionary Diet Dog Food.

 100g of raw long-grain brown rice contains 7.25g protein, 3.31g fat, 76.7g carbohydrates (including 3g fiber).

-→ Dried tomato pomace is a byproduct of processing tomatoes into products like sauces, ketchup, juices, purees, and concentrates.
+→ Dried Tomato pomace is a byproduct of processing tomatoes into products like sauces, ketchup, juices, purees, and concentrates.

 It consists of the dried and ground skins, pulp, and crushed seeds of tomatoes.
 It provides soluble fiber and the antioxidant lycopene.